Time to dive into the web performance ranking of France’s most visited websites.

 🧪 Methodology:

-The performance scores featured in this article are calculated using data from the Chrome User Experience Report (CrUX).
+The Performance Experience Indew (PX Index) featured in this article is a score calculated using data from the Chrome User Experience Report (CrUX).
 To best reflect real-world mobile performance, our scoring model aligns with the Lighthouse weighting:

 CrUX provides a holistic view of Core Web Vitals for each analyzed site, based on the 75th percentile of real-user data over a rolling 28-day window.
 Each site’s overall performance score is a weighted average of these four metrics, normalized to a score out of 100.